 - xrspatial.proximity.allocation(raster: xarray.core.dataarray.DataArray, x: str = 'x', y: str = 'y', target_values: list = , max_distance: float = inf, distance_metric: str = 'EUCLIDEAN')¶

-Calculates, for all pixels in the input raster, the nearest source based on a set of target values and a distance metric.
+Calculates, for all cells in the array, the downward slope direction Calculates, for all pixels in the input raster, the nearest source based on a set of target values and a distance metric.

 This function attempts to produce the value of nearest feature of all pixels in the image to a set of pixels in the source image.
 The following options are used to define the behavior of the function.
 By default all non-zero pixels in raster.values will be considered as”target”, and all allocation will be computed in pixels.

 x (str, default='x') – Name of x-coordinates.

 y (str, default='y') – Name of y-coordinates.

-2D proximity allocation array, of the same type as the input All other input attributes are preserved.
+allocation_agg – 2D array of allocation values.
+All other input attributes are preserved.